New HR Executive Here: How Do I Distribute the 12% Employer PF Contribution in Salaries?

 nehasingh14

-Hi Dipali, PF will be deducted from Basic wage of the employee and the same amount will be contributed by the employer but when you will prepare salary slip then only contribution by the employer will be shown.
-So, its totally different head from the rest of the allowances.
-Now, I think this would help you.
+PF will be deducted from the basic wage of the employee, and the same amount will be contributed by the employer.
+However, when you prepare the salary slip, only the contribution by the employer will be shown.
+Therefore, it is a completely separate category from the rest of the allowances.
+I believe this information will be helpful to you.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute